50204 - KEY ISSUES IN EU LAW

-- Article 50 from both the èperspective of the EU and the perspective of the UK, also thinking forward.
+- Article 50 from both the perspective of the EU and the perspective of the UK.

 - The political and legal constraints which have created the stalemate in April 2019.

-- The Draft Withdrawal Agreement, focusing in particular on citizens rights and the Northern Irish Backstop.
+- The Withdrawal Agreement, focusing in particular on citizens rights and the Northern Irish Backstop.

-- The framework for the future relationship between the EU and the UK.
+- The main aspects of the Trade and Cooperation Agreement between the EU and the UK.